Interpretation of music in Zambia: texts in context 5

 Chalebaila, I can’t dance, the ishamo has come back

 Chalebaila starts a Bayambo hunting song.
-As discussed elsewhere, hunting and mourning songs are likely to have a common ancestry.
-In other areas in the Kaonde-Lamba-Lenje-Lala area both were made by the same type of mediums, the Bayambo.
-In Chibale they were brought by two types of mediums (Kaluwe and Ciwila) but both kinds of songs were called cinsengwe.
-This song is a typical hunting cinsengwe for a Cililo ce shamo, a hunting ritual to solve ishamo.
+As discussed elsewhere, hunting and mourning songs are likely to share a common ancestry.
+In other areas of the Kaonde-Lamba-Lenje-Lala area, both were performed by the same type of mediums, the Bayambo.
+In Chibale, they were brought by two types of mediums (Kaluwe and Ciwila), but both kinds of songs were called cinsengwe.
+This song is a typical hunting cinsengwe for a Cililo ce shamo, a hunting ritual to resolve ishamo.

-It is taken over by the chorus and the drumming and dancing are going well.
+It is taken over by the chorus, and the drumming and dancing proceed well.

 Photo 100 ∵ Chalebaila’s forceful dancing